KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 # MMM-WebSpeechTTS

-This module is still under construction and only works partially!

 A Text-To-Speech module for MagicMirror² which uses the Web Speech API of the browser.

+**This module is still under construction and only works partially!**

+So far, only German is supported, but other languages are to follow.
+Support would be very welcome!

 ## Features

+- Greeting with time at the start of the MagicMirror².
+- Read aloud by key:
   - Time
   - Departures from MMM-PublicTransportHafas

 ## Installation